-It means you can define up the important metrics for your project just once and then current updates.
+It means you can define up the important metrics for your project just once and then let live updates come in.
 You won't then have to manually go searching for the data in analytics software each time you want to check it.
 This dashboard can be your high-level view of a website, which enables you to easily spot anomalies in performance.

-It can become something that is easy to share so everyone in a team or company is on the same page.
+It should be something that is easy to share so everyone in a team or company is on the same page.
 This can be especially useful for people who may not have access to your analytics software or may not have the time or capability to go rooting around in it for the data they need.

 The first thing to do is define what is important for you to see in your dashboard.
 Don't go creating it without a plan or you can end easily up tracking things for the sake of it.

 The most important thing to track is your key metric or goal which determines success for your website or part of a website.
-For some that could be sales while for others it could be sign ups but either way it's likely to be something related to making the business money.
+For some that could be sales while for others it could be sign ups—either way it's likely to be something related to making the business money.

 The next thing to have on your dashboard is conversion rates for the steps in the user flow to reach your goal.
-This could be the same as any funnels you've set up elsewhere but your dashboard can be more or less granular.
+This could be the same as any funnels you've set up elsewhere but you can set your dashboard to be more or less granular as required.

 The other data to consider including on your dashboard are your important secondary or engagement metrics.
-These are ones that tell you a bit more about how a page is performing and include things like bounce rate, time on page, and in-page events.
+These are ones that tell you a bit more about how a page is performing such as things like bounce rate, time on page, and in-page events.

 Once it is set up it’s just a case of checking back regularly and building up the data over time.
 One of the most useful features of a good dashboard is to easily be able to compare how a key metric has changed over weeks or months.

 Don’t try to track too much detail with your dashboard.
 If you put in every stat you can get hold of for your website you might as well just use the standard interface for a web analytics package.
-The point is to show you key information in one view.
+The point is for it to give you key information at a glance.

 If you check your dashboard and spot anomalies or downturns in metrics, be sure that you are comparing like with like.
-If you see a conversion rate drop, check that the period you are comparing it against is the same length of time as the period in question.
-You may also need to check it is at the same time of year, as seasonality can be a big factor in conversions for many sites.
+If you see a conversion rate drop, check that the period you are comparing it against is the same length of time.
+You may need to check if it is the same time of year, as seasonality can be a big factor in conversions for many sites.

-If your key conversion metrics really do drop then this should be the start of an investigation rather than a time to panic and pull the plug.
-Look at page data to see what is happening on specific pages or browsers, view heatmaps, and check visitor recordings to see behavior.
+If your key conversion metrics really do drop then this should be the start of an investigation rather than a time to panic and make drastic changes.
+Look at page data to see what is happening on specific pages or browsers, view heatmaps, and check visitor recordings to see detailed user behavior.